MattRix/PrefabLibraryExample/README.md

 Any subfolders of the _Prefabs folder will be turned into arrays, where the type matches the items in the folder.
 I use this feature a lot in my own games, for example to populate a list of a bunch of textures.

 Let me know if you have any questions or run into any issues via my twitter @Mattrix.

+See also, a more advanced prefab library generator built upon this project by @BSChad: https://gist.github.com/BSChad/fb778623c2f5da9b470ae18a66489a3d